-In patients with known complete absence of dihydropyrimidine dehydrogenase (DPD) activity (see section 4.4)
+Fluorouracil should not be used in patients with known complete dihydropyrimidine dehydrogenase (DPD) deficiency (see section 4.4)

 It is recommended that fluorouracil be given only by, or under the strict supervision of a qualified physician who is conversant with the use of potent antimetabolites.

 All patients should be admitted to hospital for initial treatment.